 Water into Wine

-I thought it would be fun to take our Bible lesson today and re-write it as if I were a reporter writing an article in a daily newspaper.
-The story is actually from the gospel of John, but the word gospel means "good news," so let's imagine that we are reading an article from the "Daily Galilean" or perhaps "The Jerusalem Times."
+What if we read our Bible lesson from today like it was an article in a daily newspaper?
+Today’s story is from the Gospel of John.
+The word gospel actually means “good news,” so let's imagine that we are reading an article from the "Daily Galilean" or perhaps "The Jerusalem Times."

 Hmmm...That sounds interesting.
 Let's read the rest of the story!